 Even more astounding was that people—mainly teens and young men—were running toward this mayhem instead of away from it.
 They were darting in and out of the chaos with glee, seemingly oblivious to the burning embers floating everywhere and smoke so thick that some of the young ladies on the floats were holding handkerchiefs over their face.

-They are scarecrow-looking things, often with the same straw hats worn by campesinos and tattered old blue jeans and shirts stuffed with leaves or grass.
-Their heads are often of papier–mâché and hand painted.
+They are scarecrow-like creations, often with the same straw hats worn by campesinos and tattered old blue jeans and shirts stuffed with leaves or grass.
+Their heads are often of papier-mâché and hand painted.
 Sometimes, they crudely resemble public figures or celebrities.

 These dummies are called muñecos, and they begin to appear in rural areas of western Panama in late December.
 I haven’t been able to figure out how and why the tradition evolved (if any readers have any clues, please let me know), but the practice is something akin to good-luck rituals like kissing your mate at midnight or eating black-eyed peas early on New Year’s Day that we followed back in Texas.

-To bury any bad memories from the previous year, rural Panamanians make a muñeco that reminds them of those memories and then proceed to burn the doll at the strike of midnight (more mischievous folks stuff them full of fireworks and blow them to smithereens before burning the remains) in order to start the new year off on the right foot.
+To bury any bad memories from the previous year, rural Panamanians make a muñeco that reminds them of those memories and then proceed to burn the doll at the stroke of midnight (more mischievous folks stuff them full of fireworks and blow them to smithereens before burning the remains) in order to start the new year off on the right foot.

 The more amusing of the muñecos are crafted to look like particularly reviled public figures.
 Politicians… Aggressive local police officers… Hated sports figures… Even ex-husbands or ex-wives.
 Particularly elaborate ones often feature props or hand-written speech bubbles giving clues to the muñecos identity.

-Reports in the Panamanian press that I was able to suss out online say that some people there spend as much as US$500 on their muñeco in a quest to win the coveted annual prize.
+Reports in the Panamanian press that I was able to suss out online say that some people spend as much as US$500 on their muñeco in a quest to win the coveted annual prize.
 There are even people who hire ringers to make professional-grade faces for their muñecos that are often a pretty good representation of the person being roasted.